Northern Lights Discovery - 6 days

 Hotel Cabin, Reykjavik

-Just a short walk from the waterfront, Hotel Cabin offers comfortable accommodation for the start of our Land of the Northern Lights tour.
-Guest rooms are modern and cosy with en suite facilities.
+Just a short walk from the waterfront, Hotel Cabin offers comfortable accommodation, rooms are modern and cosy with en suite facilities.
 The hotel also boasts a buffet restaurant and lobby bar as well as complimentary Wi-Fi for all guests.
 The city centre is an interesting 15 - 20 minute walk away and the local geothermal Laugardalslaug swimming pool is a 5 minute walk away.